12th Central Committee of the Communist Party of Vietnam: 7th Plenary: Wage reform, social insurance and personnel work (7–12 May)

 Later that same working day, under the leadership of Nguyễn Thị Kim Ngân, the plenum assembled for an afternoon session to deliberate on wage reform for cadres, public servants, military officers, and state employees.
 Minister of Home Affairs Lê Vĩnh Tân presented a report outlining the targets, tasks, and proposed solutions for the wage reform.
 To enhance operational efficiency, he advocated for substantial interventions regarding budgetary and financial measures, personnel reductions, and the reorganisation of the deployment of public servants and cadres, in addition to streamlining the political system.
-During the debate, Deputy Minister of Defense Be Xuan Truong expressed his support for the report presented by Lê Vĩnh Tân, arguing that a reduction of ten percent of staff annually could facilitate the acceleration of wage reform.
+During the debate, Deputy Minister of Defence Be Xuan Truong expressed his support for the report presented by Lê Vĩnh Tân, arguing that a reduction of ten percent of staff annually could facilitate the acceleration of wage reform.
 Phạm Hoài Nam, also deputy minister of defence, supported the proposal.
 He observed the necessity of considering the income and expenditure of officials across different regions, considering the disparities in development levels from one locality to another, if the reforms were to be implemented effectively.
 Bùi Văn Cường, the president of the Central Committee of the Vietnam General Confederation of Labour, endorsed the proposal while emphasising the importance of establishing a cohesive legal framework for trade unions to represent workers in wage negotiations.

 According to the official communiqué, the third working day of the 7th Plenary Session achieved a strong consensus on the new resolution on wage reform.
 The same document noted that plenum participants had formulated four suggestions.
 Firstly, public sector wages should serve as the benchmark for wages in other sectors.
 Secondly, regulations regarding macro and micro management of wage policy should be established to enhance the management capabilities of local organisations.
 Thirdly, it emphasises the importance of wages being determined by job titles, positions, and performance.
 Finally, calling for the establishment of a mechanism that regulates and guides the reform to ensure its success.
 The finance minister, Đinh Tiến Dũng, informed the session that the wage reform would be implemented in accordance with Resolutions No. 18 and No. 19 of the 12th CC, which focused on restructuring public debt to maintain a safe and sustainable debt level, and Resolution No. 07, which aimed to ensure the sustainability of the state financial system.
 The scholar Nicholas Chapman viewed the wage reforms as an effort to prevent catastrophic economic mismanagement in state-owned enterprises.
 In the system that existed at the time, board members of state-owned enterprises (SOEs) were appointed rather than employed.
 They received a monthly wage that fluctuated.
 The wage reform aimed to change this by stipulating that board members would receive remuneration solely upon fulfilling business objectives and safeguarding the company's assets.
 The concept posited that noncompliance would result in the termination of the relevant board members and, under exceptional circumstances, necessitate that the relevant board members compensate the company for losses.